 Birth Center Accreditation Support Grants

 Due to the generosity of donors, AABCF established a grant in 2014 to assist birth center applicants with fees due to the Commission for the Accreditation of Birth Centers (CABC).
-The grant is designed to pay the second half of the initial payment for accreditation fee.
+The grant is designed to pay the second half of the initial payment for accreditation fee or half of an accredited birth center’s annual fees.
 The AABCF will have the exclusive authority to determine all grant guidelines, criteria, timelines and awards, and will monitor all grants.

 WHO CAN APPLY?